MichalBogoryja/Weather/README.md

 ```
 weather_cli -h
+usage:
-usage: weather_cli [city name]                                           Shows the weather forecast in the desired city
+weather_cli [city name]  Shows the weather forecast in the desired city

+positional arguments:
-positional arguments:                                                    Name of the city     Name of the city for the weather forecast
+Name of the city     Name of the city for the weather forecast

+optional arguments:
-optional arguments:                                                     -h, --help           show this help message and exit
+-h, --help           Show this help message and exit
 -Range   			 The range of the requested forecast
--Detailed            The level of the forecast's details can be adjusted
+-Detailed            The level of the forecast's details can be adjusted.
+If this 							 argument is not provided than the level of details is high
+-Imperial			 Units can be changed, metric or imperial.
+If this argument is not 						 provided than units are metric
--ver                 show program's version number and exit                                                                                     Enjoy!
+-ver                 Show program's version number and exit                                                                                     Enjoy!
 ```

 ### GUI